 - Testing IGF-1 levels alone is not a reliable indicator of whether a GH dose is appropriate.
 During nutritional phases 2a and 2b, IGF-1 levels are likely to appear higher due to a rise in insulin that occurs, but this is not necessarily representative of real IGF-1 levels and how the GH dose is affecting the body.
 Rather than risk losing the positive effects of treatment by lowering the dose, Dr Miller prefers to use a more accurate test which involves also measuring the GH binding protein levels (IGFBP-3) and using a ratio with the IGF-1 levels to calculate the amount of free IGF-1 acting on the body.

-We aim to find out if this test is routinely done or available in New Zealand.
-Meanwhile, Dr Miller recommends that if only IGF-1 testing is done and the levels are high, a clinical evaluation should take place looking for signs of overgrowth, such as excessively long fingers and excessive chin or head growth, before reducing the GH dose.
+(This testing is not routinely done or currently available within New Zealand laboratories, but we have been informed that it is possible for endocrinologists to request this test, although it is only requested if deemed necessary or paid for privately because samples are processed in Australia.)
+Dr Miller recommends that if only IGF-1 testing is done and the levels are high, a clinical evaluation should take place looking for signs of overgrowth, such as excessively long fingers and excessive chin or head growth, before reducing the GH dose.

 - Good, complex carbohydrates are needed for growth and muscle building.
 If there is insufficient carbohydrate in the diet, the body will use protein and fat to grow and the body will not make muscle.
 This, in turn, makes it more difficult to exercise and be physically active.